tonydiethelm/stickynotes/README.md

 Best is to send it whenever it changes...
 Position change, text change, new sticky, delete sticky.
 There isn't a good way to do that via a form POST?
 Can the state be attached?
 Yeah, can attach to hidden state, JSONified.
 Ok.
 But there isn't a good way to do a form POST on position change, on text change.

 So, let's just write functions for those and call a fetch to a BE API server.

+I really only need to send data to the BE when:

+- finish typing in the input.
+Use onBlur event.
+- move a sticky.
+Use pointerup event.
+- don't care about a new sticky until it has text in it.
+- add a person to the people allowed list. use OnBlur event.
+-

 ### Sticky Notes format